-When I first started my work with people living with cancer, I focused on helping them to deal with the side effects of chemotherapy and radiation.
-Over the last year, however, I realized that I talk a lot about compromised skin.
+When we first started work with people living with cancer, we focused on helping them to deal with the side effects of chemotherapy and radiation.
+Over the last year, however, we realized that we talk a lot about compromised skin.
 Chemotherapy and radiation treatments are notorious for causing skin problems, and even after treatment is over, skin can continue to be dry, itchy, and flaky, making this one of the most common and frustrating long-term side effects.

 What is compromised skin?
 Simply put, compromised skin no longer has the ability to protect and maintain itself.
 Something has impaired that ability, leaving it vulnerable to problems.